 · Has choice of jersey color

-· Will be on the south or west side of the center line
+· Will be on the south or west side of the field

 ZERO TOLERANCE POLICY